 Apple stores think different about retail

 Long viewed as an upstart indie in the computer industry, Apple always tried to “think different” about retail.
-During the 1980s and ’90s, as Windows PCs became the norm, Cupertino continually tried to find ways to improve the customer-facing sales experience.
+During the 1980s and ’90s, as Windows PCs became the norm, Cupertino continually tried to find ways to improve the retail experience.

-This “store within a store” concept gave Apple more control over the way its products got displayed and demoed to consumers.
-Unfortunately, this wasn’t a match made in heaven.
-The mini-Apple stores drew disappointing foot traffic — partially due to the fact that the mini-stores were often positioned near the back of the CompUSA outlets.
+This “store within a store” concept gave Apple much more control than prior approaches.
+Apple could dictate the way its products got displayed and demoed to consumers.
+Unfortunately, the Apple-CompUSA deal was not a match made in heaven.
+The mini Apple stores drew disappointing foot traffic.
+(At least part of the problem was that they were often positioned near the back of the CompUSA outlets.)

 Shopping that ‘just works’

-Jobs’ personal preference when it came to retail was for high-end outlets that focused on “big ticket” items rather than bulk sales.
+When it came to retail, Jobs preferred high-end outlets that focused on “big ticket” items rather than bulk sales.

-This is exactly what the standalone Apple stores turned out to be when they debuted in 2001.
-With a newfound focus on sleek design — especially visible in the likes of the iMac G3 and iBook — Apple products looked especially strange in the sea of putty-colored plastic cases seen in typical computer stores.
+This is exactly what the stand-alone Apple stores turned out to be when they debuted in 2001.
+With a newfound focus on sleek design — especially visible in the likes of the iMac G3 and iBook — Apple products looked especially exotic compared to the putty-colored plastic cases seen in typical computer stores.

-Since many retail stores sold their own generic, in-house PCs — which gave them higher profit margins than buying and selling other people’s computers — there was a vested interest in steering potential customers away from buying Macs.
+In fact, many retail stores sold their own generic PCs at the time.
+These in-house models offered higher profit margins than buying and selling other people’s computers.
+Because of that, these stores had a vested interest in steering potential customers away from Macs.

 Designing the perfect Apple store experience

 Jobs worked closely with Ron Jonhson, former vice president of merchandising at Target, to design the perfect user experience for Apple stores.
-They came up with concepts like the Genius Bar, a product demo theater and internet-connected computers so customers could just hang out and check email or their favorite websites.
+They came up with concepts like the Genius Bar and a product demo theater.
+They even offered internet-connected computers so customers could just hang out and check email or their favorite websites.

-“The Apple stores offer an amazing new way to buy a computer,” Jobs said in a press release.
+“The Apple stores offer an amazing new way to buy a computer,” Jobs said in a press release announcing the plan to open more than two dozen retail outlets.
 “Rather than just hear about megahertz and megabytes, customers can now learn and experience the things they can actually do with a computer, like make movies, burn custom music CDs, and publish their digital photos on a personal website.”

-It was a total reimagining of what a computer store should be.
+It was a total reimagining of what a computer store could, and should, be.
 Since then, everyone from Samsung to Microsoft copied the formula — although nobody pulled it off like Apple.

-Customers had to wait a few more years before Apple started opening its most iconic retail outlets, like its Fifth Avenue store in New York.
+Customers had to wait a few more years before Apple started opening its most iconic retail outlets, like the Fifth Avenue store in New York.
 However, May 2001 is when the Apple store experiment kicked off in style.
-It hasn’t stopped since…